nolus-protocol/nolus-core/README.md

 ## Upgrade wasmvm

 * Update the Go modules
-* Update the wasmvm version in the builder Dockerfile at build/builder_spec
+* Update the wasmvm version in the builder Dockerfile at .github/images/builder.Dockerfile
-* Increment the NOLUS_BUILDER_TAG in the Gitlab pipeline definition at .gitlab-ci.yml
+* Increment the IMAGE_TAG and use the same version in the build-binary step in .github/workflows/build.yaml
-* (optional step if the branch is not Gitlab protected) In order to let the pipeline build and publish the new Nolus builder image, the build should be done on a protected branch.
-By default only main is protected.
-If the upgrade is done in another one then turn it protected until a successfull build finishes.

 ## Run a full node with docker